 Today I was looking for something to do and ended up in Calvert, where quite by chance I bumped into a hunter.
-After the usual banter I asked him if there was anything good to see nearby; he wasn’t sure he got the question but when he noticed my camera he said he just saw two thousand Eider Ducks near Stone Island, perhaps this was something to take a picture of?
+After the usual banter I asked him if there was anything good to see nearby, he wasn’t sure he got the question but when he noticed my camera he said he just saw 2000 eider ducks near Stone Island, perhaps this was something to take a picture of?

 ‘Yes, probably…’, I smiled.
-I figured two thousand ducks would be quite a sight, so I followed his directions and headed up the trail with two cameras and a tripod.
+I figured 2000 ducks would be quite a sight, so I followed his directions and headed up the trail with 2 cameras and a tripod.

-At the end of the Stone Island Trail I gazed onto the ocean wondering how I could possible be missing two thousand large sea ducks.
+At the end of the Stone Island Trail (one of Cape Broyle Head Path’s side trails) I gazed onto the ocean wondering how I could possible be missing 2000 large sea ducks.
 But I was, I didn’t see any ducks at all.
-Then I saw a thin black stripe of sea weed in the water and focussed my long lens on it, bingo: this wasn’t sea weed but these were the ducks:
+Then I saw a thin black stripe of sea weed in the water and focussed my long lens on it, bingo: this wasn’t sea weed, these were the ducks:

-Not the sight I expected when the hunter mentioned two thousand ducks, but they were very far out, so perhaps this is just the way it was supposed to look.
-Later the Eiders got a little bit closer so I could see the little dots were actual ducks:
+Not the sight I expected when the hunter mentioned 2000 ducks, but they were very far out, so perhaps this is just the way it was supposed to look.
+Later the eiders got a little bit closer so I could see the little dots were actual ducks:

-This is very early for Humpbacks to be this close to shore, but hey: I’m not complaining.
-I’ve updated my Whales page with this newest sighting as well.
+This is very early for humpbacks to be this close to shore, but hey: I’m not complaining.
+I’ve updated my Whales in Newfoundland page with this new sighting as well.